zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Usage**:

-Returns date of birth according to the ID information.
+Returns date of birth based on the ID number.

 **Parameter description**:

 idcardno: String type, ID number of 15-digit or 18-digit.
-While calculating, the validity of the ID is checked according to the province code and the last digit, and Null is returned if the check fails.
+In the calculation, the validity of the ID is checked according to the province code and the last digit, and Null is returned if the check fails.

-**Return value**:
+**Return Value**:

 Returns the Datetime type.
 Input is Null, returns Null.

 ## GET\_IDCARD\_SEX {#section_akt_gz1_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 get_idcard_sex(idcardno)
 ```

 **Usage**:

-Returns the gender according to the ID information.
-The value is either M \(male\) or F \(female\)
+Returns the gender based on the ID number and the value is either M \(male\) or F \(female\).

 **Parameter description**:

 idcardno: String type, ID number of 15-digit or 18-digit.
-While calculating, the validity of the ID is checked according to the province code and the last digit, and Null is returned if the check fails.
+In the calculation, the validity of the ID is checked according to the province code and the last digit, and Null is returned if the check fails.

-**Return value**:
+**Return Value**:

 Returns the String type.
 Input is Null, returns Null.

 ## GREATEST {#section_n1g_kz1_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 greatest(var1, var2, ...)
 ```

 **Usage**:

-Returns the greatest input parameter.
+Return the greatest input parameter.

 **Parameter description**:

-var1/var2: Its type can be Bigint, Double, Decimal, Datetime, or String type.
+var1/var2: Its type can be Bigint, Double, Decimal，Datetime or String type.
 If all values are NULL, return NULL.

-**Return value**:
+**Return Value**:

--   The greatest value in the input parameter.
+-   The greatest value in input parameter.
 If the implicit conversion is not needed, return type is the same as input parameter type.
 -   NULL is the least value.

     If the input parameter types are different,

-    -   for Double, Bigint, Decimal and String type, convert them into Double type.
+    -   for Double, Bigint, Decimal and String type, convert them to be Double type.
-    -   for String and Datetime, convert them into Datetime type.
+    -   For String and Datetime, convert them to be Datetime type.
-    -   other implicit conversions are not allowed.
+    -   Other implicit conversion is not allowed.

 ## ORDINAL {#section_pcj_pz1_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 ordinal(bigint nth, var1, var2, ...)
 ```

 **Usage**:

-Returns the location value specified by ‘nth’ after the input variables are sorted by small to large.
+Return the location value specified by ‘nth’ after the input variables are sorted by small to large.

 **Parameter description**:

 -   nth: Bigint type, specify the location to return its value.
 If it is NULL, return NULL.
--   var1/var2: Its type can be Bigint, Double, Datetime, or String type.
+-   var1/var2: Its type can be Bigint, Double, Datetime or String type.

-**Return value**:
+**Return Value**:

 -   The value in nth bit.
 If the implicit conversion is not needed, return type is the same as input parameter type.
 -   If implicit conversion is in input parameters,
-    -   For Double, Bigint and String type, convert them into Double type.
+    -   For Double, Bigint and String type, convert them to be Double type.
-    -   For String and Datetime type, convert them into Datetime type.
+    -   For String and Datetime type, convert them to be Datetime type.
-    -   Other implicit conversions are not allowed.
+    -   Other implicit conversion is not allowed.
 -   NULL is the least value.

-**Example**:
+**The example is as follows**:

 ```
 ordinal(3, 1, 3, 2, 5, 2, 4, 6) = 2